Before You Were Someone’s Mum

 January has a habit of making us feel like we should be doing more.

-New year, new goals, new habits, new versions of ourselves.
+Becoming new versions of ourselves.
 There’s an unspoken pressure to use this moment to reset, improve things, decide who we want to be by the end of the year.

-Sometimes, it just highlights that you’re already in the middle of something that’s changing you.
+But maybe, it just highlights that you’re already in the middle of something that’s changing you.

 The in-between is a real place

-Before you were someone’s mum, you were already a whole person.
-And pregnancy sits in that strange, tender in-between where so much is shifting, but not everything has arrived yet.
-You’re still you, but you’re not quite the same as you were.
+And pregnancy sits in that strange inbetween, where so much is shifting, you’re still you, but you’re not quite the same as you were.
 And you’re not yet the version of yourself you’ll become either.

 That’s not a gap to fill.
 It’s a place worth noticing.